Kalaburagi Karnataka, India Travel Guide

 Always use the official Indian government visa website for applications to avoid fraudulent third-party sites.
 Confirm all requirements directly with your country's Indian embassy or consulate before applying.

 The official currency of The republic of india is the Indian Rupee (INR), symbolized as ₹.
 Banknotes range from ₹10 to ₹2000, and coins are available from ₹1 to ₹20.
-You can exchange foreign currency at banks, authorized money changers, and major international airports.
+You can exchange foreign currency at banks, authorized money changers, and primary international airports.

 Atms are easy to find in Kalaburagi and accept international debit/credit cards (Visa, MasterCard, Maestro).
 Inform your bank about your travel plans to prevent card suspension.
-Larger establishments take credit cards, but cash is essential for smaller shops, street vendors, and auto-rickshaws.
+Larger establishments take credit cards, but cash is crucial for smaller shops, street vendors, and auto-rickshaws.
 Carry small denomination banknotes for daily transactions.

 Daily costs range from ₹1,500 - ₹3,000 (approx. $18 - $36 USD).
 This includes basic guesthouse accommodation, meals at local eateries, and public transport.